zanuka/leaderport-core-ui/README.md

 ## Contributors

-Valkran welcomes contributions.
+LeaderPort welcomes contributions.
 This project aims to provide a robust, scalable leaderboard solution that game developers can easily integrate into their projects.

 ### How You Can Contribute

 1. **Feature Development**: Add new features or enhance existing ones.
 2. **Bug Fixes**: Help identify and resolve issues.
-3. **Documentation**: Improve our docs to help others integrate Valkran.
+3. **Documentation**: Improve our docs to help others integrate LeaderPort.
 4. **Testing**: Expand our test coverage and improve test scenarios.
-5. **Performance Optimization**: Help make Valkran even faster and more efficient.
+5. **Performance Optimization**: Help make LeaderPort even faster and more efficient.

 ### Benefits for the Gaming Community